rohanburger/Digital_Portfolio/README.md

 ## Career Counselling
 ### Evidence
-- For the career couselling session we where required to read through the documentation provided to us after the complession of the documentation we where required to write a small quizze regarding Carreer couselling
+- For the career couselling session we where required to read through the documentation provided to us after the complession of the documentation we where required to write a small quizze regarding Carreer couselling.
 - ![Screenshot 2025-05-13 135533](https://github.com/user-attachments/assets/b04b190c-09d4-424e-9c36-8e604c92c462)

 ### Reflection: